rahiel/hortiradar/docs/api.md

 The API talks in JSON: responses are either JSON or a HTTP error.
 The same API is used for the [Hortiradar website](https://acba.labs.vu.nl/hortiradar/).
+Internally we use the Tweety [Python Wrapper](#python-wrapper) for our API.
+The Tweety method names are mentioned at the corresponding API resources.

 **Note**: some requests may take a long time before you get a response.
 This means that the database is working, as it has to analyze a lot of tweets!
-Please be patient and do prematurely cancel your request to retry.
+Please be patient and do not prematurely cancel your request to retry.

 **The API is still in beta and subject to change.**